 Learning with the best in the world, surrounded by an impressive cohort of executives from Australia and the region, makes this the most prestigious development experience available.

-For more information on this world-class learning experience, next held here in Perth in 2023, speak with Dr Shaun Ridley, or Alex Quinn on 08 9383 8000.
+Reserve your place, or for more information on this world-class learning experience, speak with Dr Shaun Ridley, or Alex Quinn on 08 9383 8000.